zsparal/api-documentation/README.md

 The documentation is formatted using [reStructuredText](http://www.sphinx-doc.org/en/master/rest.html).

+Note that PhpStorm comes with a reStructuredText plugin.
+You can enable it from the Plugins preferences pane.
+It enables some syntax highlighting.

 ### Previewing local changes

 If you made any changes, and want to check out if it can be successfully built and how it will look, perform the